frankiearzu/DSMTools/DSM Tools Suite/readme.md

 This needs to be done before plane setup or Forward Programming
 1. **RF system/External (MultiModule)**:
+    - **NOTE: IF you have problems with the multi-module after updating to Ethos 1.6, make sure you have the latest multimodule lua from the Ethos Github!!**
     - Bind your plane using Spektrum DSMX-2F, and select a model ID number that you have not used.
     - Make sure that **Enable Max Throws** is **OFF** (Default), Otherwise it will messed up some servo range reported by Forward Prog.
     - **Disable Channel Map** should be **OFF** (Default) is your channel order is AETR (Default). **ON** only if you are using TAER channel order.
     - Make sure that the Channel range is from Ch1-Ch12.
 For the Flight Mode/Gain channels, you can use channels up to 12 even if your receiver is only 6 channels.
 2. **Please setup your plane completely in Ethos first!!** This should control the plane.
 3. **Channel names:** Give names to a to all the channels.. that will make it easier to identify channels in Forward Prog
 4. **Flight mode switch:** A 3-pos switch for **Flight mode** change